The Tech Report: History

-Tech Report was founded by Scott Wasson, a Harvard Divinity School graduate, and Andy Brown.
-Both started by writing at Ars Technica in 1998.
-The two later decided to launch their website.
+The Tech Report was founded by Scott Wasson, and Andy 'Dr. Evil' Brown.
+Both started writing at Ars Technica in 1998.
 The site eventually grew into a business enterprise with multiple full-time staff members.

-Tech Report was originally located at tech-report.com in 1999.
-The site was moved to techreport.com in 2003.

-On August 20, 2007, a beta for a new site design was posted in the forums for review by the user community.
-It was later moved to live.

-Launching on January 1, 2011, the new site design, TR 3.0, rolled out.
-It offered a completely new layout and two user-switchable colors, blue and white, along with a reduced mobile device format.

-On December 2, 2015, Scott Wasson, the founder and Editor-In-Chief stepped down as he accepted a role in AMD's graphics division.
-Wasson subsequently sold the company in March 2018 to Adam Eiberger, the Tech Report's business manager.
+On December 2, 2015, Scott Wasson, the remaining founder and Editor-In-Chief stepped down as he accepted a role in AMD's graphics division.
+Wasson subsequently sold the company in March 2018 to Adam Eiberger, the site's business manager.

-On December 21, 2018 Jeff Kampman stepped down as Editor-In-Chief.
-The site was then sold to investors John Rampton and John Rall, and Renee Johnson took over as Editor-in-Chief.
+On December 21, 2018 Jeff Kampman stepped down as Editor-In-Chief and was replaced by Seth Colaner as the interim Managing Editor.
+The site was subsequently sold to investors John Rampton and John Rall, and Renee Johnson took over as Editor-in-Chief.
+When Renee Johnson assumed the Editor-in-Chief position in 2019, all articles written by Jeff Kampman dating back to 2014 had his byline removed and replaced with Renee's.
+This situation continues to exist as of 2026.
+Other writers such as Scott Wasson have had their articles republished with revised datelines that make it appear as if an old article was only recently published and that the author was still writing for the site.
+This practice includes notable articles such as the "Inside the Second" article from 2011 which was republished with a December 2024 dateline.

-On July 7, 2019, coinciding with the release of AMD's Ryzen 3 CPUs and Navi GPUs, a site redesign was launched, moving from the Tech Report's former custom CMS and functionality to a WordPress template.
+On July 7, 2019, coinciding with the release of AMD's Ryzen 3 CPUs and Navi GPUs, a site redesign was launched, moving from The Tech Report's former custom CMS and functionality to a WordPress template.
 On July 9, Johnson posted an introduction to the design.
 The new redesign was met with criticism from the users.
-In August of the same year, TechReport's senior editing team experienced a series of changes, which was also evident in a change in direction in terms of the focus of the site, no longer covering hardware reviews and system guides to the same extent.
+In August of the same year, TechReport's senior editing team experienced a series of changes, which was also evident in a change in direction in terms of the focus of the site, no longer publishing hardware reviews or creating system guides.

+By July 2025, Renee Johnson left The Tech Report and the site appeared to have been sold again, moving from being a Missouri corporation to unknown owners.

 AMD TLB bug investigation

-TechReport was one of the first sites in 2007 to document and benchmark the flaw in the translation lookaside buffer (TLB) of AMD Phenom CPUs.
-Despite claims by AMD that the initial BIOS fix would only result in 10% performance decrease, benchmarks by TechReport have revealed that the performance impact by the initial BIOS fix was much more severe, up to nearly 20% on average, with some applications such as Firefox experiencing performance decrease of 57% in tests.
-They were also the first one to notify about AMD stopping the shipment of processors due to this bug.
+In 2007, The Tech Report was one of the first sites to document and benchmark the flaw in the translation lookaside buffer (TLB) of AMD Phenom CPUs.
+AMD initially claimed that the BIOS patch needed to address this issue would result in only a 10% performance decrease.
+Subsequent benchmark tests conducted by The Tech Report revealed that the performance impact from the patch was significantly larger, up to nearly 20% on average, with some applications such as Firefox experiencing a performance hit of 57%.
+The Tech Report also broke the news that AMD had stopped shipping affected processors.